mshangle1/watchmen/GET_STARTED.md

  - The glue between Gherkin and the system under test are implemented as regular Java methods and implemented in regular Java classes.
  - To simplify implementation of steps definition used many open source Java libraries, such as  "rest-assured", "jackson" "springframework", "openapitools", "amazonaws" and many others.
  - Dependency injection implemented using Spring.
- - To run Cucumber feature files used JUnit runner.
+ - To run Cucumber feature files Watchmen uses JUnit runner.
  - For reports Cucumber generates reports in the form of HTML, XML, JSON & TXT
  - Watchmen also provides Cluecumber reports and detailed logs